-Use the following steps and information to help fix upload issues with the Flickr app, whether you're using Auto-Uploadr or uploading photos and videos manually.
+Use the following steps and information to help fix upload issues with the Flickr app, whether you're using Auto-Uploadr, or if you're manually uploading your photos and videos.

 Important info about Auto-Uploadr

 - If you force quit the Flickr app (iOS), the Auto-Uploadr will pause.